Punktförmige Zugbeeinflussung: Operation

 The details of operation have changed over time and the later PZB systems allow more granular speed restrictions.
 The basic part of the operation scheme (German "Betriebsprogramm") of the PZB90 protocol does still use the three inductor types as seen in the following picture.
 The diagram shows the speed (German "Geschwindigkeit" in km/h) in accordance with the braking distance (German "Bremsweg" in meter) before and after a main signal (placed at the 2000 Hz point).

 A train driver may pass across a stop signal if it has been mandated by the station director for example during a system fault, or it is being allowed by a replacement signal (German "Ersatzsignal") or a caution signal (German "Vorsichtsignal").
 The train driver needs to push and hold the command button (German "Befehlstaste") while moving over the active 2000 Hz inductor – while the button is pressed a constant audible warning (bell and speech) is raised and the use of the command button is registered on the train recorder.
 While using the command button the maximum speed of the train is limited to 40 km/h.

 Deployment

 Germany

 The German EBO railway regulations requires PZB on all but very minor lines.
 Since 1998 all traction vehicles must be equipped with Indusi in Germany – before that it was possible for trains without a protection system to use PZB-enabled lines up to a speed of 100 km/h.
 The change of allowance guidelines of the EBO did require about 800 vehicles from the former Deutsche Reichsbahn to be either retrofitted or scrapped.

 Slovenia

-An Indusi I-60 system is employed on all railway lines in Slovenia.
+An Indusi I-60 system is employed on all main railway lines in Slovenia.